 Construction on this 48-km road began in 1930 and was completed five years later.
 Today, 900,000 people visit each year.

-Find out how to integrate the Groรglockner High Alpine Road into a 14 Day Austria Road Trip and a 7 Day Austria Road Trip.
+Find out how to integrate the Großglockner High Alpine Road into a 14-Day Austria Road Trip or 7-Day Austria Road Trip.

 - Road Length: 48 km

-- Opening Times: Early-mid May until Early November, weather depending.
-Check opening times.
+- Opening Times: Early-mid May until early November, weather depending.

 - Weather Forecast and Webcam: Bergfex Weather Grossglockner